stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     ```python
     ###
-    # a program that displays a 9-digit telephone number
+    # a program that prints a 9-digit telephone number
     # entered from the keyboard as three groups of 3 digits each,
     # separated by a dash character.
     #